EventStore/EventStore/docs/server/features/projections/tutorial.md

 A projection starts with a selector, in this case `fromAll()`.
 Another possibility is `fromCategory({category})` which this step discusses later, but for now, `fromAll` should do.

 The second part of a projection is a set of filters.
 There is a special filter called `$init` that sets up an initial state.
-You want to start a counter from 0 and each time EventStoreDB observes an `ItemAdded` event for an 'Xbox One S,' increment the counter.
+You want to start a counter from 0 and each time KurrentDB observes an `ItemAdded` event for an 'Xbox One S,' increment the counter.

 Here is the projection code: